History

 HISTORY OF WESTERN CIVILIZATION 1789-PRESENT

-4 Units
+4 units

 - Description: Survey of the development of Western society and culture during the nineteenth and twentieth centuries.
 Emphasis upon the social, intellectual, and institutional changes that have led to the contemporary Western world and its interchange with the peoples and institutions of the world's continents.

-- Advisory: Demonstrated proficiency in English by placement via multiple measures OR through an equivalent placement process OR completion of ESLL 125 & ESLL 249; not open to students with credit in HIST 4CH.
+- Advisory: Advisory: Demonstrated proficiency in English by placement via multiple measures OR through an equivalent placement process OR completion of ESLL 125 & ESLL 249; not open to students with credit in HIST 4CH.

 - Repeatability: Not Repeatable.

 - Hours: 4 hours lecture per week.
-(48 hours total per quarter.)
+48 hours total per quarter.

 - Foothill GE Area:Social & Behavioral Sciences

-- Transferability: CSU and UC
+- Transferability: Both

 - Transfer GE: Information regarding how this course is applied toward CSU GE/Breadth or IGETC certification is available at: